cs10/fa24/lab_directory.md

 ---
 # Labs

-Lab Section: [Folder](https://drive.google.com/drive/folders/1CXRHvlQswGr2eT0zNPsMEdKhJJl6zIcf?usp=sharing) or can be accessed using https://tinyurl.com/cs10-labs
+Lab Slides: [Folder](https://drive.google.com/drive/folders/1CXRHvlQswGr2eT0zNPsMEdKhJJl6zIcf?usp=sharing) or can be accessed using [https://tinyurl.com/cs10-labs](https://tinyurl.com/cs10-labs)

 Labs are an opportunity for you to apply what you've learned in lecture in code (and other forms).
 All labs have a conceptual and a coding component.
 All labs assignments must be uploaded and autograded using Gradescope; the Gradescope link can be found on the worksheet.